YonatanReuvenIsraeli/Intel-RST-Driver-Installer/README.md

 # Intel RST Driver Installer v1.4.24
-Adds the Intel RST driver to your Windows installation media.
+Adds the Intel RST driver to your Windows Disk Image/Windows installation media.

 ## Uses
 - If Intel 10th Gen processor or later PC can't find any drives when installing Windows even with the drives connected.